Brandon Triche

-Brandon Stephan Triche (/trɪʃ/ TRISH; born February 21, 1991) is an American professional basketball player who last played for Shabab Al Ahli Basket of the UAE National Basketball League.
+Brandon Stephan Triche (/trɪʃ/ TRISH; born February 21, 1991) is an American former professional basketball player who last played for Shabab Al Ahli Basket of the UAE National Basketball League.
 He played college basketball for Syracuse, and in 2012, he was featured on the cover of Sports Illustrated's college basketball preview issue.

 High school career

 Brandon Triche was a four-year starter at Jamesville-DeWitt High School, and was co-Mr. New York Basketball in 2009, along with Lance Stephenson.
 In his senior year, he played on the same team as freshman center DaJuan Coleman.

 College career

 Triche started every Syracuse game in his four-year NCAA Division I college basketball playing career.
 He is the only Syracuse player to win at least 120 games as a starter.